datagrok/subcommander/README.md

 `proj_db_stop`, and `proj_deploy`.
 Let's use subcommander to clean this up a bit, and create a single tool named `proj`.

-1. Create a symlink to (or a copy of) the subcommander.sh script in ~/bin named `proj`.
+1. Create a symlink to (or a copy of) the subcommander.py script in ~/bin named `proj`.

-        $ ln -s /path/to/lib/subcommander.sh ~/bin/proj
+        $ ln -s /path/to/lib/subcommander.py ~/bin/proj

 2. At this point, running `proj` will already produce useful information:

         $ proj
-        Subcommands directory ~/usr/lib/proj not found.
-Specify the path to proj subcommands with the PROJ_EXEC_PATH environment variable.
+        Creating rcfile /home/mike/.projrc.
+        Subcommands directory does not exist.
+Place executable files here to enable them as sub-commands: /home/mike/usr/lib/proj

 3. So, do what it recommends.
 Create the directory `~/usr/lib/proj` to hold all the sub-scripts: